Visit Italy’s most famous archaeological excavation from the capital city. Learn about taking the train from Rome to Pompeii.

 While visiting the ruins of Pompeii is easier from a home base in Naples, not everyone has Naples on their itinerary.
 That’s why it’s good to know you can take the train from Rome to Pompeii quickly enough to make it a day trip.

 There are no direct trains connecting Rome with the modern city of Pompeii, which is right next to the excavation of the ancient city of Pompeii.
 If you take the high-speed train then you can cover the 185 miles (298 km) in less than 2.5 hours.

-Frequent Trains from Rome to Pompei
+Frequent Trains from Rome to Pompeii

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-Direct Trains from Rome to Pompei
+Direct Trains from Rome to Pompeii

-Amenities on Trains from Rome to Pompei
+Amenities on Trains from Rome to Pompeii

-The top of the line AV trains are Frecciarossa, and these train cars all come with air conditioning and power outlets in the seats for your convenience.
-There are both 1st class and 2nd class cars - 1st class passengers get a free drink and a choice of newspaper – and a cafe car that's available to all passengers.
+The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
+There are both 1st-class and 2nd-class cars.
+First class passengers get a free drink and a choice of newspaper, and a cafe car is available to all passengers.

 On Frecciargento and Frecciabianca trains, there are also both 1st-class and 2nd-class cars.
 As with Frecciarossa trains, 1st-class passengers get a free drink and a newspaper.
 There is sometimes a cafe car which all passengers can use, and power outlets are in both class cars at each seat.